-So I developed those concepts with 3 variations on each, below.
-They liked 3A and 1B.
+So I developed those two concepts and made 3 variations of each.
+Those are presented below.

-So then developed 3A and 1B further, elaborating on each concept direction.
+I developed 3A and 1B further, elaborating on each concept direction.
 Here are those variations, below.

-They really liked the last design and felt like it looked most like a finished logo.
+They really liked the last design (furthest down) and felt like it looked most like a finished logo.
 They also liked that, though I was originally going for interlocking bottle shapes, it looks like interlocking brewing tanks.

-Here is one of my early passes at finishing the design.
+Here is one of my early passes at finishing the design (below).
 The font is one that I have liked for a while.
 It's a Victorian font, Excelsis, and I think it conveys a vintage feel without screaming it.
 I carved out the letters to accommodate the tank design, then beveled the text to give it some depth.
 A lot of logo fonts these days are flat, and I tend to go flat--but it just didn't work here for the direction they wanted to go in.

 I ended up with the drawing below.
 It seemed to have a little more soul to it than the digital design.
 I also added a waterline below "Brewing" to support the letters.
 I had shown Katie and she thought that it had seemed pasted on, too much like it was floating.